 Guest Curatorship at the Words & Music Show

-The selected candidate works with an experienced curator to curate their own literary, musical, and performance event, from defining the event-to-be to selecting and inviting performers, gathering bios and other info, writing press releases and structuring and presenting a live show.
+The selected candidate works with an experienced mentor to curate their own edition of the Words and Music Show, QWF’s literary cabaret and musical performance series.
+The mentor provides one-on-one guidance to support the curator in developing the event, from defining its scope to selecting and inviting performers, gathering bios and other info, writing press releases, and structuring and presenting a live show.
 The show typically presents poets, writers, performers, and musicians, and in the past has branched out to include, circus artists, magicians and comics from time to time.
 The guest curator can create a theme-based presentation or a simple variety show.

 Eligibility Criteria